-Research shows that a combination, or "cocktail," of drugs is the best way to control HIV and lower the chances that the virus becomes resistant to treatment.
+Research shows that a combination, or "cocktail," of drugs is the best way to control HIV and lower the chances that the virus will become resistant to treatment.
 Your doctor will probably recommend that you take three different medicines from two of the groups.

-Which specific ones your doctor prescribes depends on what other medical conditions you have or are likely to get, how well your immune system is working, and even how many pills you want to take each day.
+Which specific ones your doctor prescribes depends on what other medical conditions you have, what medications you take, how well your immune system is working, and even how many pills you want to take each day.

 You might also need medicines for health problems caused by or related to your HIV.

 The ART drugs can have side effects, although newer medications usually don't cause as many.
 You may have some for a short time.
 They might include:

 Often, side effects will go away as your body adjusts to the medication.

 If a side effect is bothersome, you may be able to do something about it.
 Check with your pharmacist or doctor about whether or not you should take your medications on an empty stomach.
 Let your doctor know you're having trouble.
 He might prescribe something to help or change your treatment regimen to lessen the impact.

 Don't stop taking your ART.
 That could give HIV a chance to get stronger and do more damage.

 You'll need tests to help your doctor plan your treatment and to see how well it's working.
 If you change medicines, you will need tests to see how well they work.